rithmschool/javascript-assessment/readme.md

 # JavaScript Assessment

-In this part you will be implementing the following functions in the `assessment.js` section:
+## Instructions

+Implement the following functions in the `assessment.js` file.
+Open `index.html` in your browser to run the tests for the functions you write in `assessment.js`.
+Refresh the page to re-run the tests.

 ### `frequency`